Yui-H8/Datacamp/Theory_Implementing AI Solutions in Business.md

 *Congratulations!
 You're starting to understand the different types of AI and how to apply them.
 Now, can you remember the components of AI?*

 ### Components of an AI solution
+A basic AI solution will have several important components that help with building the AI model and then integrating it into a product or system.
+Some of them will be general to technological solutions, while others are specific to meet the demands of an AI solution.

+Which of the options below are part of a basic AI solution, as described in the video lesson?